-In this post we will create a visual studio solution which will create the web part page & deploy it to the Site Pages library.
+In this tutorial, we will create a visual studio solution which will create the web part page & deploy it to the SharePoint Site Pages library.

 Then give a local site for debugging.
-And then choose the option as farm solution.
+And then choose the option as a farm solution.
 You can choose here Sandboxed solutions also.
-But in this example I have choose farm solution.
+But in this example, I have chosen a farm solution.

 After this rename Sample.txt file to <your name of the page> .aspx .
-Also rename the feature to a meaningful name and the solution explorer will looks like below:
+Also, rename the feature to a meaningful name and the solution explorer will look like below: